ooni/probe-cli/internal/enginenetx/DESIGN.md

 coming from the fallback tactic such that, if we are connecting to a known test-helper domain name, we're trying to hide its SNI.

+The first two returned tactics will be bridges tactics for "api.ooni.io", if applicable, followed by two tactics generated using the DNS, followed by a random remix of all the remaining tactics.
+This is the reason why in `statsPolicy` we return the first four tactics from the fallback after getting two tactics from the stats.

 ## Overall Algorithm

 **TODO(bassosimone)**: adapt the mixing algorithm to do exactly